 EXAMPLE 6: as illustrated below, all files are transferred regardless whether the destination folder has them or not.

 2.8 Transfer all source files and remove unique files at destination

-Transfer all files in source folder overwriting any existing files at destination.
-Remove orphan files in destination folder.
+Transfer all files in source folder overwriting any existing files at the destination.
+Remove orphan files in the destination folder.
 This is an option for 100% mirroring without caring about the result of file comparisons, in terms of either file time or file size, between both sides.

-3. Other Options of Synchronization
+3. Other Options for Synchronization

 Explanation of the above options:

 3.1 Include subfolders: whether synchronize subfolders as well.

 3.2 Ignore file name case: when comparing local and remote files, ignore file name case difference.

 3.3 Compare file size rather than file time: by default, TurboFTP compares file time stamps during synchronization.
 Due to the limitation of regular FTP, where time in remote file listing is within the accuracy of a minute, you might want to decide which files to transfer based on the file size difference in bytes.
 Note that is this option is selected and the source file size is different from the destination file size, TurboFTP will consider the source file is 'newer'.